karins/CoherenceFramework/README.md

 entities,and connections to the sentences they occur in.
 The coherence of a text in this model is measured by calculating the average outdegree of a projection, summing the shared edges (ie of entities leaving a sentence) between 2 sentences.
+There are 3 types of graph projections: binary, weighted and syntactic.
+Binary projections simply record whether sentences have any entities in common.
+Weighted projections take the number of shared entities into account, rating the projections higher for more shared A syntactic projection includes syntax information,where syntactic information is used to weight the importance of the link by calculating an entity in role of subject(S)as a 3,an entity in role of object (O) as a 2, and other (X) as a 1.

 <b>Syntax models </b>
 Louis and Nenkova (2012) create a coherence model based on syntactic patterns.